 The BSR A-Control field with the Queue Size All subfield indicating the queue size for all the ACs, indicated by the ACI Bitmap subfield, for which the STA has buffer status to report to the AP when the AP has indicated its support in the A-BSR Support subfield of its HE Capabilities element.
 The STA shall set Delta TID, SF, ACI High and Queue Size High subfields of the BSR A-Control field as defined in 9.2.4.6.4.5 (Buffer Status Report (BSR))).

-The HE STA shall not solicit an immediate response for the frames carried in the[6697] trigger-based PPDU (e.g., by setting the Ack Policy subfield of the frame to Normal Ack or Implicit BAR).
+The HE STA shall not solicit an immediate response for the frames carried in the HE[6697] trigger-based PPDU (e.g., by setting the Ack Policy subfield of the frame to Normal Ack or Implicit BAR).

 NOTE—Similar to unsolicited BSR, the STA can set Queue Sizes in either QoS Control or BSR A-Control field to 255 to indicate unknown/unspecified BSR for a TID, AC or all AC.

 An AP may include a BSRP Trigger frame together with other control, data and management frames in one A-MPDU to a STA if the HE Capabilities element received from the STA has the BSRP A-MPDU Aggregation field equal to 1.
-If a STA receives a BSRP Trigger frame aggregated with control, data and management frames that asks for[5998] acknowledgement, the acknowledgement has high priority to be transmitted[5998, 6701].
+If a STA receives a BSRP Trigger frame aggregated with control, data and management frames that asks for solicits an[5998] acknowledgement, the response A-MPDU shall contain MPDUs in the order as described in Table 9-425 (A-MPDU contents in the data enabled immediate response context)acknowledgement has high priority to be transmitted[5998, 6701].

 TWT operation